michelle-morin/beepboop/README.md

 ## Description

 _This project is a webpage that accepts user input of a number and optionally thier name, and returns a range of numbers from 0 to the user's inputted number.
 The list of numbers includes the following exceptions, ordered from least to most important.
 For numbers in the list that contain a 1, all digits are replaced with "Beep!"
 For numbers that contain a 2, all digits are replaced with "Boop!"
-For numbers that contain a 3, all digits are replaced with "I'm sorry, [name].
+For numbers that contain a 3, all digits are replaced with "I'm sorry, Dave.
 I'm afraid I can't do that."
-When the user does not enter their name, the aforementioned [name] defaults to "Dave".
+In instances that the user enters a name, the aforementioned "Dave" is replaced with the user's name for all numbers that both contain a 3 and are divisible by 3.
 Bootstrap version 3.3.7 and a custom stylesheet both style the webpage._

 ## Specifications: